Logicist-infosec/Bandit-Walkthrough/Level 5 --> Level 6.md

 > ls, cd, cat, file, du, find

 ## Answer
 Run `du -b -a` to show size (in bytes) of each file and direcroty in the directory "inhere".
 Copy and paste the result into a text file and search for keywork "1033".
 There is only one result for the searching.
-Open the file and obtain password "DXjZPULLxYr17uwoI01bNLQbtFemEgo7".
+Open the file in size of 1033 bytes and obtain password "DXjZPULLxYr17uwoI01bNLQbtFemEgo7".

 ## Notes
-Null
+Run `du --help` to show help document.